mcleary/ParallelOrdinaryKriging/README.md

 To show that our implementation can scale across multiple compute devices we show here two graphs.
 The first is the amount of time spent by the prediction step with the increase in the number of compute devices.
 The second graph is showing that our implementation can achieve a quasi-linear speedup with the increase in the number of devices being used.

+The experimentsd were performed on a machine that has 64 AMD Opteron(TM) Processor 627 cores grouped into 8 physical chips with 128GB of RAM memory and 4 NVIDIA Tesla M2090 GPUs each with 2096GB of GDDR5 RAM 384-bit RAM memory.

 Our results were published in the [CCIS 2016](http://www.epacis.net/ccis2016/en/index.php).
 The link to the full paper can be found below.

 ### [A parallel implementation of the ordinary kriging algorithm for heterogeneous computing environments](https://www.dropbox.com/s/d39y6495u6zkvt3/parallel-implementation-ordinary.pdf?dl=0)